 Mostly, the teacher can adapt in all areas.
 When you are doing regrouping in math, gr.
 4 does one digit, gr.
 5 does two.
 You are building layers of curriculum on top of one another.
 To reinforce it does not hurt as Gr.
 5 attend to a review lesson that teaches a concept fresh to gr.
 4.

-There are no models, only teaching strategies – skills the teachers must adopt and master:
+There are no models, only an Instructional Repertoire, a bag of strategies from which the teacher selects – skills the teachers must adopt and master:

 • Integrated Pedagogies